Icinga/icinga2/doc/10-alternative-frontends.md

 The Icinga Web RPM packages install the schema files into `/usr/share/doc/icinga-web-*/schema` (`*` means package version).
-The Icinga Web dist tarball ships the schema files in `etc/schema`.

 On SuSE-based distributions the schema files are installed in `/usr/share/doc/packages/icinga-web/schema`.